 “They’re going to bring some Seabee stuff down from Hue and build a new firebase and LZ to go with it.”

-The sun was up and the heat was back, but even with the ever present mosquitos and avoiding leeches wasn’t what bothered me.
+The sun was up and the heat was back, but the ever present mosquitos and avoiding leeches wasn’t what bothered me.
 We’d reached the place where we could see across the flat sand plain all the way to the river.
 The small ‘island’ where Rittenhouse had died was in the distance, but so were a bunch of black low-moving objects.

 “What the hell?”
 I said, reaching for my binoculars.
 The objects were flat and moving way too fast to be enemy soldiers.